colomolo/alfred-string-multitool/README.md

 `I'm Will, Will's son /R 'Will' 'Bill'` → `I'm Bill, Bill's son`

 ### Format JSON `/J '<indent>'`
-Prettify your JSON and format it nicely with custom spaces indentation (sorry, tab lovers!).
-If no *indent* argument is provided, 2 is used as default value.
+Prettify your JSON and format it with custom indentation. *indent* argument takes either number of spaces or 't' for tab indentation.
+If no argument is provided, 2 spaces used as a default value.

 `{"name":"George", "occupation":"dentist"} /J '4'`
 ↓